shutdown(2) - Linux man page

 #include <sys/socket.h>

-int shutdown(int s, int how);
+int shutdown(int sockfd, int how);

 Description

-shutdown() call causes all or part of a full-duplex connection on the socket associated with
+The shutdown() call causes all or part of a full-duplex connection on the socket associated with

-SHUT_RD, further receptions will be disallowed.
-If
+sockfd to be shut down.
+If how is SHUT_RD, further receptions will be disallowed.
+If how is SHUT_WR, further transmissions

-SHUT_RDWR, further receptions and transmissions will be disallowed.
+will be disallowed.
+If how is SHUT_RDWR, further receptions and transmissions will be disallowed.

 Return Value

 On success, zero is returned.
-On error, -1 is returned, and
+On error, -1 is returned, and errno is set appropriately.

 Errors